-Python is a great programming (scripting) language that is supported on all platforms.
-Embedded enthusiasts love it because of variety of modules that allows connecting things to internet and other crazy stuff by writing only few lines of code.
-Today my interest was to read serial data with using Python 3.3 and pyserial module.
-Python 3.3 is still new and there is a majority of modules that needs to be ported from Python 2 to Python 3, but I hope soon they will here.
-Serial module seems to be working fine in Windows 7 x64 and decided to share my experience.
+Python is great programming (scripting) language that is supported on all platforms.
+Embedded enthusiasts love it because of the variety of modules that connect things to the internet and other crazy stuff by writing only a few code lines.
+Today my interest was to read serial data using Python 3.3 and the pyserial module.
+Python 3.3 is still fresh, and there is a majority of modules that need to be ported from Python 2 to Python 3, but I hope soon they will here.
+The serial module seems to be working fine in Windows 7 x64, and I decided to share my experience.

 First of all download and install Python 3 (current release is Python 3.3)

-Just be sure to include “Add python.exe to Path” so you could run Python anywhere in you computer.
-We wont go in to details on how to setup this tool.
+Just be sure to include “Add python.exe to Path” so you could run Python anywhere on your computer.
+We won’t go into details on how to set up this tool.
 It is pretty robust.
-After setup python install is placed in C:\Python33.
-To test if things work OK open command prompt and type python you should see python prompt:
+After setup, python install is placed in C:\Python33.
+To test if things work OK open the command prompt and type python; you should see the python prompt:

-Here you can instantly do basic stuff like math, run basic python commands and so on.
+Here you can instantly do the basic stuff like math, run basic python commands, and so on.

-After we made sure Python is ready then we need pyserial module.
-It is used to implement serial communications using serial port.
-This is number one module used by Arduino users and microcontroller programmers who want connect devices to computer using Python.
-Firs of all download latest pyserial.
-Currently it is a pyserial-2.6.tar.gz.
+After we made sure Python is ready, then we need the pyserial module.
+It is used to implement serial communications using the serial port.
+This is the number one module used by Arduino users and microcontroller programmers who want to connect devices to the computer using Python.
+First of all, download the latest pyserial.
+Currently, it is a pyserial-2.6.tar.gz.
 Place package anywhere in your computer and extract it.
-Using command prompt navigate to pyserial-2.6 folder where setup.py file is located.
-Then enter simple command:
+Using command prompt navigate to the pyserial-2.6 folder where the setup.py file is located.
+Then enter the simple command:

 python setup.py install

-then setup automatically installs pyserial module.
+Then set up automatically installs pyserial module.
 You can check if it the by going to C:/Python33/Lib/site-packages.
-Here you should see serial folder.
+Here you should see the serial folder.

 Make sure you run Command Prompt as Administrator!
-Otherwise you wont be able to use serial module.
-In order to check if its working in command prompt type python.
-Then in Python shell type import serial.
-If no errors occurred, then it means serial module is working.
+Otherwise, you won’t be able to use the serial module to check if it’s working in command prompt type python.
+Then in Python, shell-type import serial.
+If no errors occurred, then it means the serial module is working.

-Now fun part.
-From code snippets found on internet I put a small python script which lists all existing serial ports.
-Then prompts user to select port to use and then opens it and reads incoming data lines that are printed in console immediately:
+Now the fun part.
+From code snippets found on the internet, I put a small python script that lists all existing serial ports.
+Then prompts the user to select the port to use and then opens it and reads incoming data lines that are printed in console immediately:

 #! /usr/bin/env python3 import serial def scan(): """scan for available ports. return a list of tuples (num, name)""" available = for i in range(256): try: s = serial.Serial(i) available.append( (i, s.portstr)) s.close() # explicit close 'cause of delayed GC in java except serial.SerialException: pass return available if __name__=='__main__': print ("Found ports:") for n,s in scan(): print ("(%d) %s" % (n,s)) selection = input("Enter port number:") try: ser = serial.Serial(eval(selection), 9600, timeout=1) print("connected to: " + ser.portstr) except serial.SerialException: pass while True: # Read a line and convert it from b'xxx\r\n' to xxx line = ser.readline().decode('utf-8')[:-2] if line: # If it isn't a blank line print(line) ser.close()

-Script can be edited with any editor you like.
-I find Progammer’s Notepad to be pretty good.
-Make sure you name file with .py extension.
-In order to run script, using command prompt navigate to file location and then run it by typing:
+The script can be edited with any editor you like.
+I find the Programmer’s Notepad to be pretty good.
+Make sure you name the file with the .py extension.
+To run the script, using command prompt, navigate to file location and then run it by typing:

 and pressing enter.
 You should see something similar:

-As you can see program found two ports – COM1 and COM4 with indexes 0 and 3. in order to select port you need to type index number which in my case were 3.
+As you can see program found two ports – COM1 and COM4 with indexes 0 and 3.
+To select a port, you need to type the index number, which in my case were 3.
 The program confirms that we are connected to COM4 and start receiving string lines.

-For demonstration I used ChipKIT UNO32 board and Mpide IDE which works exactly same as Arduino.
-In code examples you can find ASCII table generating code.
-It simply sends all table via serial interface.
-You don’t need to edit code – just upload sketch in to ChipKIT or Arduino if you like and run it.
+For demonstration, I used the ChipKIT UNO32 board and Mpide IDE, which works the same as Arduino.
+In code examples, you can find the ASCII table generating code.
+It simply sends all tables via the serial interface.
+You don’t need to edit code – upload sketch into ChipKIT or Arduino if you like and run it.

-With this simple script we made very simple terminal.
-With further coding we can extract data and do some processing, storing to file or drawing graphs of numeric values.
+With this simple script, we made a straightforward terminal.
+We can extract data, do some processing, store it in a file, or draw graphs of numeric values with further coding.